 Check out this gluten-free dairy-free roundup for recipe inspiration for muffins in of all kinds: blueberry, banana, chocolate, chocolate chip, fruit, egg-free, paleo, oatmeal, muffins made with coconut flour, and muffins made with almond flour.
 Enjoy!

-These blueberry muffins are gluten-free, dairy-free, and egg-free too!
+These gluten-free blueberry muffins are dairy-free, egg-free, and vegan too!
 You can use either fresh or frozen blueberries and these babies bake up in just under 20 minutes.

 This blueberry muffin recipe gives a classic a twist with the addition of lemon.
 They are made using almond and coconut flour, so you know they’re nutrient dense.